rotki/rotki/docs/api.rst

    :reqjson string[optional] dot_rpc_endpoint: A URL denoting the rpc endpoint for the Polkadot node to use when contacting the Polkadot blockchain.
 If it can not be reached or if it is invalid any default public node (e.g. Parity) is used instead.
    :reqjson string[optional] main_currency: The FIAT currency to use for all profit/loss calculation.
 USD by default.
    :reqjson string[optional] date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
-   :reqjson bool[optional] submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the rotki server.
+   :reqjson bool[optional] submit_usage_analytics: A boolean denoting whether or not to submit anonymous usage analytics to the rotki server.
    :reqjson list active_module: A list of strings denoting the active modules with which rotki should run.
    :reqjson list current_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting current prices.
    :reqjson list historical_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting historical prices.